pytorch/TensorRT/.github/ISSUE_TEMPLATE/op-converter-request.md

 ---
 name: "↔ Op Converter Request"
-about: Submit a proposal/request to support a new PyTorch operator in TRTorch
+about: Submit a proposal/request to support a new PyTorch operator in Torch-TensorRT
-title: "↔ [Converter] Add support for my_op in TRTorch"
+title: "↔ [Converter] Add support for my_op in Torch-TensorRT"
 labels: 'component: converters, feature request'
 assignees: ''